 How long does it take for gua sha to work?

 “It can really help get rid of the metabolites—so lactic acid, anything sitting around in the cellular matrix—you can help bring it to the surface, that’s why you get that redness,” explains Lee between sips of London fog and checks on her adorable five-month-old baby, who she has brought along in a stroller.
 “In Chinese Medicine that’s what the ‘sha’ is: the ‘sha’ is the red coming out.
 So that’s the toxins coming out.
 The whole act of it is the gua sha, but the ‘sha’ is what you see in red spots, so that’s what you want to come out.”
-Of course, the amount of redness depends on how hard you are pushing and pulling with the tool; it’s best to start light and see how your skin reacts (perhaps at night so that you can wake up with a bright complexion and contoured cheekbones, just saying; you should, after all, start seeing results quickly).
+Of course, the amount of redness depends on how hard you are pushing and pulling with the tool; it’s best to start light and see how your skin reacts (perhaps at night so that you can wake up with a dewy complexion and contoured cheekbones, just saying; you should, after all, start seeing results quickly).

 Benefits of gua sha for the face

 The beauty of gua sha is that it works for every type of skin (although those with rashes, cuts, or blood coagulation are advised not to partake).
 If you’re concerned about wrinkles, target those areas on the forehead or chin; if you want to clear and prevent acne, focus on the T-zone.
 And like with any facial accessory, keeping a gua sha tool clean is important; simply wash it with mild soap and warm water at least once a week (or after every use) and then pat dry.